Inpatient and outpatient neurorehabilitation for optimal functioning in life

 For patients recovering from stroke, spinal cord injury, brain injury or any other neurologic event, even the most tedious task can seem like a losing battle.
-That’s why Bryn Mawr Rehab offers an extensive, progressive neurologic outpatient rehabilitation program for patients who may be able to function on their own, but wish to function even better.
+That’s why Bryn Mawr Rehab in Malvern, Pennsylvania, a suburb of Philadelphia, offers an extensive, progressive inpatient neuro rehab and outpatient neuro rehab program for patients who may be able to function on their own, but wish to function even better.

 Neuro rehab: Our approach

-Our neuro rehab program is based upon the philosophy that rehabilitation must take into account the environment in which the patient needs to function.
+Our neurological rehab program is based upon the philosophy that rehabilitation must take into account the environment in which the patient needs to function.
 Since neurological damage can lead to permanent impairments, which often lead to problems interacting at home or work, we treat patients in their real-life environments—in simulated kitchens and work stations.
 In fact, the Neuro Center at Bryn Mawr Rehab Hospital has rooms with sound-deadening and dimmable lights to limit over-stimulation and create an ideal setting for therapy.
-Like the carefully designed environment, each therapy plan of care is built around what motivates each patient most.
-Through this creative approach, Bryn Mawr Rehab helps patients function better in the following key areas:
+Like the carefully designed environment, each neurologic rehab therapy plan of care is built around what motivates each patient most.
+Through this creative approach to neurology rehabilitation, Bryn Mawr Rehab helps patients function better in the following key areas:

 - Personal care